Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!

 So, what are the steps we’re going to take together?

-How to start a blog, step by step
+How to make a blog step by step – easily!

 - Set up hosting